filecoffee/filehost/README.md

 ## Simply start your own file host
 filehost is a one-click (or one-command) setup file host that you can deploy wherever you want.
 Full control over your own data.
 No limits

+## Note
+It's currently a big work in progress.
+But stay patient, something you can deploy will be ready a.s.a.p.